blender/blender/doc/python_api/rst/bge_types/bge.types.KX_VehicleWrapper.rst

    TODO - description

-   .. method:: addWheel(wheel, attachPos, attachDir, axleDir, suspensionRestLength, wheelRadius, hasSteering)
+   .. method:: addWheel(wheel, attachPos, downDir, axleDir, suspensionRestLength, wheelRadius, hasSteering)

       Add a wheel to the vehicle

       :arg wheel: The object to use as a wheel.
-      :type wheel: :class:`KX_GameObject` or a KX_GameObject name
+      :type wheel: :class:`KX_GameObject` or a :class:`KX_GameObject` name
-      :arg attachPos: The position that this wheel will attach to.
+      :arg attachPos: The position to attach the wheel, relative to the chassis object center.
       :type attachPos: vector of 3 floats
-      :arg attachDir: The direction this wheel points.
+      :arg downDir: The direction vector pointing down to where the vehicle should collide with the floor.
-      :type attachDir: vector of 3 floats
+      :type downDir: vector of 3 floats
-      :arg axleDir: The direction of this wheels axle.
+      :arg axleDir: The axis the wheel rotates around, relative to the chassis.
       :type axleDir: vector of 3 floats
-      :arg suspensionRestLength: TODO - Description
+      :arg suspensionRestLength: The length of the suspension when no forces are being applied.
       :type suspensionRestLength: float
-      :arg wheelRadius: The size of the wheel.
+      :arg wheelRadius: The radius of the wheel (half the diameter).
       :type wheelRadius: float
+      :arg hasSteering: True if the wheel should turn with steering, typically used in front wheels.
+      :type hasSteering: boolean

    .. method:: applyBraking(force, wheelIndex)